xorus/SymbolPicker/README.md

 Testing repo : https://xorus.dev/xiv

-Or grap a build from the GitHub actions (if they work).
+Or grab a build from the GitHub actions (if they work).

 Use `control`+`.` to open the quick character picker.